Project 4: Development of a New Viral Immunotherapeutic Approach for Hepatocellular Carcinoma

 This project focuses on the development of genetically modified tumor-killing viruses, including the vesicular stomatitis virus, to treat hepatocellular carcinoma.
 Our project investigators are combining these viruses with clinically used immunotherapy treatments (immune checkpoint inhibitors) to leverage enhanced killing of the tumor by immune cells (T cells).
 In addition, we're engineering new viruses that will further enhance the immune response, testing them in laboratory models and then advancing the most promising candidates into clinical trials.

 This research project in the Mayo Clinic Hepatobiliary SPORE is assessing the use of an oncolytic virus expressing an immune stimulatory gene in combination with checkpoint inhibitor antibodies in animal models and in an early-phase clinical trial.
-The project team is engineering a next-generation oncolytic viral platform tailored to the treatment of hepatocellular carcinoma.
+We're engineering a next-generation oncolytic viral platform tailored to the treatment of hepatocellular carcinoma.

-This project is building on an ongoing phase I clinical trial for hepatocellular carcinoma in which oncolytic vesicular stomatitis virus expressing the immune stimulatory gene Interferon-β (IFN-β) is injected directly into liver cancers.
+This project builds on an ongoing phase 1 clinical trial for hepatocellular carcinoma in which oncolytic vesicular stomatitis virus expressing the immune stimulatory gene interferon-β (IFN-β) is injected directly into liver cancers.

-Project researchers have established animal models that demonstrate that the combination of a systemic checkpoint inhibitor in conjunction with an intratumorally delivered oncolytic virus can significantly improve survival outcome over either modality alone, and that survival benefit is associated with a striking improvement in antitumor Th1 memory responses.
+We have established animal models that demonstrate that the combination of a systemic checkpoint inhibitor and an intratumorally delivered oncolytic virus can significantly improve survival outcomes over either modality alone, and that survival benefit is associated with a striking improvement in anti-tumor Th1 memory responses.

-The aims of this research project on development of a new viral immunotherapeutic approach to hepatocellular carcinoma are to:
+The aims of this research project are to: